- Masters Program

 If admitted, can I defer my admission offer?

 You may defer your offer of admission for one or two semesters (e.g., if you applied for fall admission, you can defer to any term up to fall of the following year).
-After this time you must reapply through the graduate school.
+After this time you must reapply.

 The Graduate School policy does not allow us to accept transfer credits that have counted toward a degree or certificate at another institution.
 If no degree was received, then the student may petition the graduate admissions committee to have up to 12 credits transferred.
 The courses must have been taken in the previous 5 years.
 Determination of acceptability and relevance is made at the sole discretion of the graduate admissions committee.